 BIO 2014 Anatomy and Physiology I

 An introductory consideration of the structure and function of the integumentary, skeletal, muscular, and cardiovascular systems with particular reference to the human.
 This course is designed for exercise science majors and students considering an allied health career.
 It will not count toward the major course requirement of the biology pattern.
-Also listed as PE 2094.
+Also listed as EXSC 2094.
 Lecture and laboratory.
-Prerequisite: BIO 1044 or 1164.
+Prerequisite: BIO 1164, Exercise Science major, or permission of instructor.
 IV

 BIO 2104 Anatomy and Physiology II